PushNchat-com/sokoclick/README.md

 ## Overview

 SokoClick provides a streamlined marketplace experience focused on mobile users in Cameroon.
-The platform features 25 permanent product slots with dedicated URLs, making it easy for sellers to market their products and for buyers to discover and inquire about items via WhatsApp.
+The platform features 25 permanent product slots, each capable of holding product information directly.
+This allows for easy discovery and inquiry about items via WhatsApp.

 ## Key Features

-- **25 Dedicated Product Slots**: Fixed number of slots with permanent links
+- **25 Dedicated Product Slots**: Fixed number of slots, each storing product details directly.
-- **WhatsApp Integration**: Direct communication between buyers and sellers
+- **WhatsApp Integration**: Direct communication between buyers and sellers.
-- **Bilingual Support**: Full English and French language support
+- **Bilingual Support**: Full English and French language support.
-- **Mobile-First Design**: Optimized for smartphone users in Cameroon
+- **Mobile-First Design**: Optimized for smartphone users in Cameroon.
-- **Cash on Delivery**: Simple payment model without online processing
+- **Cash on Delivery**: Simple payment model.
-- **Seller Verification**: Trust-building verification system
+- **Seller Verification**: Trust-building verification system for sellers.
-- **Admin Dashboard**: Comprehensive management tools
+- **Admin Dashboard**: Comprehensive management tools for slots, users, and content.

 ## Tech Stack